Infomaniak/rn-infomaniak-onboarding/ios/README.md

 3. Enable the group defined in `ConstantsEnum.swift`

 ### Keychain Sharing (required for TokenStore)
+Configure Keychain sharing in Xcode:
+1. Target > Signing & Capabilities
+2. Add "Keychain sharing"
+3. Add all apps group
-Enable Keychain sharing with the `accessGroup` defined in `ConstantsEnum.swift`.
+4. Add the `accessGroup` defined in `ConstantsEnum.swift`

 ## 🚀 Usage from React Native